 Coat the prime rib evenly with olive oil to allow the seasoning to adhere.
 Season all sides of the roast generously with salt and pepper.
 Next, coat all sides evenly with a layer of Dijon mustard, and season liberally with the herbs de Provence.

 Let sit in the refrigerator for up to 24 hours, uncovered.

-When ready to cook, set the temperature to 325* F and preheat, lid closed for 15 minutes.
+When ready to cook, set the temperature to 325℉ and preheat, lid closed for 15 minutes.

 Pull the prime rib off the grill and allow to rest for one hour.
 The internal temperature will continue to rise as it rests, you are looking for a finished temp of 130℉ for medium rare.

-After the roast has rested it’s time to carve.
-Stand the prime rib upright, and using a sharp, thin-bladed carving knife, carve along the bones, following the curvature of the bones as closely as you can until you cut through the base.
-Next, slice the roast into even slices, about 1” thick, then carve the bones, stand it upright again and slice along the bones.
+Carve the roast.
+First stand the prime rib upright, and using a sharp, thin-bladed carving knife, carve along the bones, following the curvature of the bones as closely as you can until you cut through the base.
+Next, slice the roast into even slices, about 1” thick.
+To carve the bones, stand it upright again and slice along the bones.
 Enjoy!